klippa-app/nativescript-login/README.md

 ```

 ### Sign In with Apple

+- Go to [the Apple developer website](https://developer.apple.com/account/resources/identifiers/list) and create a new app identifier with the "Sign In with Apple" Capability enabled.
+Make sure you sign your app with a provisioning profile using that app identifier.
+- Open your app's `App_Resources/iOS` folder and [add this](https://github.com/klippa-app/nativescript-http/blob/master/demo/app/App_Resources/iOS/app.entitlements) (or append) to a file named `app.entitlements`.

 #### Android integration (and iOS < 13)

 **Sadly, Sign In with Apple does not support Android, due to the way they made the JS version, it's also not possible to create a version in a webview.
 You will always need a backend to handle it.
 I will write a how-to on this later.**